-- 4.1.6 All staff, parents/carers and children are made aware of the school's escalation process which can be activated in the event of concerns not being resolved after the first point of contact.
-We acknowledge an individual's safeguarding responsibility does not end once they have informed the DSL of any concerns, although specific details of further actions may be appropriately withheld by the DSL as information will only be shared on a need to know basis. - 4.1.7 Our lettings policy reflects the ongoing responsibility the school has for safeguarding those using the site outside of normal school hours, ensuring the suitability of adults working with children on school sites at any time.
-This includes the purpose of the letting when for religious or political reasons. - 4.1.8 Community users organising activities for children are made aware of and required to demonstrate their understanding of the need for compliance with the school's child protection guidelines and procedures, as part of their use of our facilities. - 4.1.9 The school operates Safe Recruitment practices including ascertaining the suitability of employed staff and volunteers in regulated activities.
-Checks will be made through the Disclosure and Barring Service and the National Teachers Council's Prohibition List, as recommended by Buckinghamshire County Council and in line with current legislation. - 4.1.10 We apply the same level of scrutiny to staff employed as supply, via an agency, ensuring their identities, qualification and suitability to work safely with children. - 4.1.11 Allegations against members of staff are referred to the Local Authority Designated Officer (LADO).
+- 4.1.12 All staff, parents/carers and children are made aware of the school's escalation process through this policy which can be activated in the event of concerns not being resolved after the first point of contact.
+We acknowledge an individual's safeguarding responsibility does not end once they have informed the DSL of any concerns, although specific details of further actions may be appropriately withheld by the DSL as information will only be shared on a need to know basis. - 4.1.13 Our lettings policy reflects the ongoing responsibility the school has for safeguarding those using the site outside of normal school hours, ensuring the suitability of adults working with children on school sites at any time.
+This includes the purpose of the letting when for religious or political reasons. - 4.1.14 Community users organising activities for children are made aware of and required to demonstrate their understanding of the need for compliance with the school's child protection guidelines and procedures, as part of their use of our facilities. - 4.1.15 The school operates Safe Recruitment practices including ascertaining the suitability of employed staff and volunteers in regulated activities.
+Checks will be made through the Disclosure and Barring Service and the National Teachers Council's Prohibition List, as recommended by Buckinghamshire County Council and in line with current legislation. - 4.1.16 We apply the same level of scrutiny to staff employed via an agency, ensuring their identities, qualification and suitability to work safely with children. - 4.1.17 Allegations against members of staff are referred to the Local Authority Designated Officer (LADO).
 There are procedures in place to make a referral to the Disclosure and Barring Service (DBS) if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned.
-The school recognises that this is a legal duty and a failure to refer when the criteria are met is a criminal offence. - 4.1.12 All staff working in a regulated activity are required to give an undertaking that they are not disqualified by association from working with children under the age of 8 yrs.
-Staff must inform the Head Teacher if events arise which may impact on their capacity to give this undertaking. - 4.1.13 Our procedures are reviewed and updated annually as a minimum. - 4.1.14 The name of the DSL is clearly displayed around the school in appropriate locations including Reception and the staff room, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.
+The school recognises that this is a legal duty and a failure to refer when the criteria are met is a criminal offence. - 4.1.18 Disqualification by association is adhered to in our school. - 4.1.19 Our procedures are reviewed and updated annually as a minimum. - 4.1.20 The name of the DSL is clearly displayed around the school in appropriate locations including Reception and the staff room, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.
 The DSL will be available during school hours and term time to support safeguarding within our school.

-5. Prevention
+5 Prevention